Azure/azure-rest-api-specs/documentation/test-scenario/TestDefinitionReference.md

 See [Test Step Arm Template Deployment Schema](./TestDefinitionFileSchema.json#77).

 Step to deploy ARM template to the test scope.
-Template parameters will also interacts with variables automatically, see [Variables](./Variables.md).
+Template parameters and outputs will also interact with variables automatically, see [Variables](./Variables.md).

 **Example:**
 ```yaml